Measurement of the $B^0\rightarrow \rho(770)^{0}\gamma$ branching fraction: Event selection

 Photon candidates are identified from \ecal clusters that cannot be geometrically associated with any extrapolated track.
 The photon four-momentum is evaluated using the dihadron vertex as the origin and the position and energy of the associated cluster.
 The transverse component of the reconstructed photon momentum is required to be larger than $3\gevc$.
 The \Bz candidate four-momentum is computed by summing the four-momenta of the two hadrons and the photon.
 The \Bz momentum is required to point back to the associated primary vertex and to have a transverse component larger than $2\gevc$.
 The \Bz candidates are selected in the mass range $[4000,7000]\mevcc$.
 The reconstructed mass of the $\pip\pim$ pair must fall within $[630,920]\mevcc$ and the $\Kp\pim$ mass within $[795.5,995.5]\mevcc$.

 For the $\sig$ channel, charged hadrons are identified as pions using information provided by the RICH system.
 The probability associated to the pion hypothesis must be larger than any other hadron hypothesis, kaon or proton, and larger than a threshold optimised to reduce the expected contamination due to decays of \bquark hadrons with a similar topology.
 The optimisation is done by maximising the ratio \mbox{$S \,/ \sqrt{S + \sum_i B_i}$} where $S$ stands for the expected signal yield, based on the known \sigr branching fraction~\cite{PDG2024}, and $B_i$ are the expected background yields for \ctrlnr, $\decay{\Bs}{\phiz(\Kp\Km)\g}$ and $\decay{\Lb}{\Pp\Km\g}$ decays.
 This optimisation is performed for each year of data-taking using simulated samples and deriving particle-identification (PID) performance from dedicated calibration-data samples.
 Fiducial ranges for track momentum, $p \in [4.5,100.0]\gevc$, and pseudorapidity, $\eta \in [1.5,4.5]$, are applied to match the phase space covered by the data-driven calibration tool~\cite{LHCb-PUB-2016-021}.
+The charged-particle PID efficiency for the $\sig$ channel, corresponding to the probability that both pions are correctly identified, is about $70$\perc.
+In contrast, the PID efficiency for the \ctrlnr channel, where the kaon is misidentified as a pion, is around $0.5$\perc.
 For the \ctrlnr normalisation channel, the hadron-identification criteria were optimised in a previous radiative decay analysis~\cite{LHCb-PAPER-2024-002}, which uses the same procedure as that described here.